Senior Leadership Team

 I am passionate about SEND and the development of a Curriculum inclusive for all and in raising the bar for SEND pupils to allow them to achieve their full potential within a supportive environment.
 I work in conjunction with teachers and teaching assistants to strive to continuously improve the standards of teaching and learning.

-David Donnelly - Director of Inclusion
+David Donnelly - Chief Operating Officer

 My current Position is Director of Inclusion and I oversee the Inclusion Team and Teaching Assistants.